 At UH, the academic year starts in September/October with Semester A. Semester B modules start in January/February.
 For each subject there is a table which shows you which semester each module runs in.
-Although most modules run for one semester only (A or B), there are also some modules which run across 2 semesters (AB).
-You can only take AB modules if you come to study at UH for the whole academic year.

 How many modules should I study per semester?